-We are committed to supporting survivors and victims of abuse, while also fostering an inclusive environment where individuals are empowered to use their voice to break the cycle of abuse, live a life free of violence, and remove the stigma associated with it.
+Our mission is to provide equitable recovery services and assistance to women and children who are fleeing domestic violence.
+We also aim to foster an inclusive environment where individuals are empowered to use their voice to end the cycle of abuse and remove the stigma surrounding it.

-Gustavia Pearls Women's Outreach was founder by Dwantrina Russell on April 21, 2013, and was inspired to name the organization after her mother, Pastor Margie 'Gustavia' Russell.
-Her mother was a beacon of hope, a guiding light, and a safe haven for many in the community, due to her shelter for battered women with children, a rehabilitation facility to help former inmates reintegrate into society, and countless home-cooked meals to needy families until her passing in 2012.
+Gustavia Pearls Women's Outreach was founded by Dwantrina Russell, she was inspired to name the organization in honor of her mother Pastor Margie 'Gustavia' Russell, who was a beacon of hope and a safe haven for numerous battered women with children, giving shelter, home-cooked meals, and support to help them build a new life until her passing in 2012.

 Surviving Domestic Violence